-Responsive and Personalized Legal Support to Protect You from Creditors
+An Attorney Offering Responsive And Personalized Legal Support To Protect You From Creditors

 The Fair Debt Collection Practices Act (FDCPA) is a federal law that restricts the ways collectors can contact debtors, as well as the time of day and number of times that contact can be made.
 If a collector violates the FDCPA, the debtor can sue the debt collection company as well as the individual debt collector for damages and attorney fees.
 Note that this law applies to third-party debt collectors, not those looking to collect personal debts.

-If you are being consistently pestered and harassed by your creditors, you have the right to take legal action for protection.
-Oftentimes, having creditors at your heels every second of the day can make it hard for you to even concentrate on a debt relief plan and pay them back like they’re asking.
-The Law Offices of Danny K. Agai can help you file a formal complaint of creditor harassment or pursue other legal alternatives to give you space from creditors and debt collectors.
-We will protect your mental wellbeing and financial plans as you work out your next steps to resolve your debt.
+Attorney Agai can help you file a formal complaint of creditor harassment or pursue other legal alternatives to give you space from creditors and debt collectors.
+He will protect your rights and mental well-being as you work out your next steps to resolve your debt.

 There are many ways a creditor may take action for your debts.
 Legal options include filing a lawsuit or garnishing wages, though even garnishments may be stopped with the filing of a Chapter 7 bankruptcy.
 Debt collectors may also contact your employer and other related individuals for certain information about you, though this behavior must not be excessive to the point of harassment.